TV Series | TV-MA | | Action, Crime, Drama

 An ex-con assumes the identity of a murdered sheriff in the small town of Banshee, Pennsylvania, where he has some unfinished business.

 Deva means "heavenly, divine, anything of excellence", and is also one of the terms for a deity in Hinduism.
 Deva is masculine, and the related feminine equivalent is devi.

 It's what you call in the bible "a clusterfuck of epic proportions"

 The USMC Marines from Camp Genoa are seen in town in their digital (deployment) uniforms.
-Marine cannot wear those off base other than being in actual field training or combat.
-For the bar and town scenes, they would be in some combination of the Alpha or Bravo uniform, the dress green jacket and pants with the Khaki shirt and tie.
+Marines cannot wear those off base other than being in actual field training or combat.
+For the bar and town scenes, they would be in some combination of the Alpha or Bravo uniform, the dress green blouse and trousers with the Khaki shirt and tie.
 Or at more formal events, in their blues.

 During the first season, the opening credits show a safe being unlocked.
 The numbers shown are 42-15-68, and these numbers have meaning.
 42 is the amount of deaths that occur during the first season, 15 is the number of years Hood spent in prison, and 68 is a reference to Revelations 6:8 which was spoken by Kai Proctor in episode 1.7, 'Behold a Pale Rider'.

 Dive deep into IMDb Picks, Amazon Originals, Streaming, and more.